Kid Icarus: Reception

+Contemporary reviews

+Reviewing the release for the Famicom Disk System, Famicom Hisshoubon's first reviewer complimented the game saying it felt fresh because of its simplicity and that its mysterious atmosphere would appeal to children and adults alike.
+The second reviewer felt the graphics didn't quite capture the Greek mythology setting of the game and said it felt a bit dated due to the wrap-around effects of moving character to the left off the screen to appear on the right side which they said was best left behind in the era of Pac-Man (1980).
+In Famicom Tsūshin, two reviewers said it was too similar and a lesser game than Metroid (1986).
+Two other commented on the games difficulty, with one reviewer saying the game makes players to extremely tense sequences without providing any pleasure for accomplishing them.

+Retrospective reviews

 By late 2003, 1.76 million copies of Kid Icarus had been sold worldwide, with a cult following.
 It received mixed reviews from critics over the years.
 In October 1992, a staff writer of the UK publication Nintendo Magazine System said that it was "pretty good fun", but did not "compare too well" to other platform games, due in part to its "rather dated" graphics.
 Retro Gamer magazine's Stuart Hunt called it an "unsung hero of the NES" that "looks and sounds pretty".
 He described the music as "sublime", and the enemy characters as "brilliantly drawn".
 Although he considered the blend of gameplay elements from different genres a success, he said that it suffered from "frustrating" design flaws, such as its high difficulty level.
 Jeremy Parish of 1Up.com disagreed with the game's status as an "unfairly forgotten masterpiece" among its substantial Internet following.
 He found it to be "underwhelming", "buggy", and "pretty annoying", because of "shrill music, loose controls, and some weird design decisions".
 He said that the game was "[not] terrible, or even bad – just a little lacking".
 He recommended players to buy the Virtual Console version, if only because it allowed them to experience Kid Icarus "with a fresh perspective".